yulian-nenov/Formula-1-Season-Tracker/README.md

 ## Project Overview

 ---
-The Formula Driver Tracker is a Django-based web application designed to manage and track various aspects of a Formula racing season.
+The Formula 1 Season Tracker is a Django-based web application designed to manage and track various aspects of a Formula racing season.
 This application allows users to keep records of drivers, teams, races, and their respective results, providing a comprehensive overview of the racing season.

 ## Application Preview